alivafa/alivafa/README.md

 ###  Hi there  👋

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+## 👀 What I do?
+Make that thing of yours even better.
+I can help either whit the big picture or with specifics.
-- 💞️ I’m looking to collaborate on ...
+#### 💞️ I’m looking for friends to develop web world.
-- 📫 How to reach me ...

 <!---
 alivafa/alivafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.